Mission, Vision and History

 Background & History

-On December 1, 1997 the Association of Schools of Public Health (ASPH) accepted the University of North Texas Health Science Center Public Health Program as an affiliate member.
-Five years later, in June 2002, the School ofPublic Health was accredited by the Council on Education for PublicHealth (CEPH) for a full 5-year term.
-The School of Public Health is now one of only 37 accredited schools of this type in the US .
+On December 1, 1997, the Association of Schools of Public Health (now the Association of Schools and Programs of Public Health – ASPPH) accepted the University of North Texas Health Science Center’s Public Health Program as an affiliate member.
+Five years later, in June 2002, the School of Public Health was accredited by the Council on Education for Public Health (CEPH).

 Strategic Objectives and Goals